NA-MIC/ProjectWeek/PW32_2019_London_Canada/Projects/PAxisTransform/README.md

 The approach listed above was implemented but there are a few bugs, potentially due to the coordinate system mismatch between slicer/numpy/vtk.
 The goal during this week is to fix these and optimize the module.

 End results:
-- the volumes now align
+- the volumes now align for small rotations; for large rotations, the principal axes might still be pointing in the opposite directions
 - optimization

 Future improvements: